purkhusid/rules_dotnet/README.md

 Overview
 --------

-This is a minimal viable set of C# bindings for building C# code with [Core](https://en.wikipedia.org/wiki/.NET_Core)
+This is a minimal viable set of C#/F# bindings for building C#/F# code with [Core](https://en.wikipedia.org/wiki/.NET_Core)

 Caveats